-14c., present-participle adjective from roll (v.).
-Of prairie land from 1819.
 From mid-15c. as a verbal noun.
-Rolling pin is recorded from late 15c.
-Rolling paper for cigarettes, etc., is from 1969.
-Rolling stock "wheeled vehicles on a railroad" (locomotives, carriages, etc.) is from 1853.
+Rolling-pin "cylindrical piece of wood, etc., with a handle at each end, with which dough, etc. are reduced to proper thickness," is recorded from late 15c.
+Rolling-paper for cigarettes, etc., is by 1969.
+Rolling stock "wheeled vehicles on a railroad" (locomotives, carriages, etc.) is by 1853.

 The rollyng stone neuer gatherth mosse.
 [John Heywood, "A dialogue conteinying the nomber in effect of all the proverbes in the Englishe tongue," 1546]